-Bill C-78 would increase MEPs’ access to federal information, including the Social Insurance Number (SIN), to assist in their enforcement actions on behalf of family support recipients, mostly in relation to child support.
-The SIN would be identified in the FOAEAA regulations as information that can be searched for and released to a MEP.
+The legislation passed in 2019 will increase MEPs’ access to federal information, including the Social Insurance Number (SIN), to assist in their enforcement actions on behalf of family support recipients, mostly in relation to child support.
+The SIN will be identified in the FOAEAA regulations as information that can be searched for and released to a MEP.
 Locating support payors as quickly as possible lessens the financial hardship for support recipients and children.
-A validated SIN from the Social Insurance Number Register would help MEPs enforce more difficult cases and minimize risks of undertaking enforcement actions against the wrong individual.
+A validated SIN from the Social Insurance Number Register will help MEPs enforce more difficult cases and minimize risks of undertaking enforcement actions against the wrong individual.

 c.
 Amendments related to interjurisdictional support cases (Clause 46)

-Bill C-78 would amend FOAEAA to permit provincial and territorial designated authorities to apply for and receive information to process interjurisdictional cases.
-Federal, provincial and territorial Central Authorities under certain designated family law conventions would also be able to apply for and receive address information to assist in international cases to locate debtors, children and parents.Footnote 56
+The 2019 changes will amend FOAEAA to permit provincial and territorial designated authorities to apply for and receive information to process interjurisdictional cases.
+Federal, provincial and territorial Central Authorities under certain designated family law conventions will also be able to apply for and receive address information to assist in international cases to locate debtors, children and parents.Footnote 58

 d.
 Amendments related to peace officers investigating child abductions (Clause 46)